Manasa-0525/Energy-Consumption-Prediction-in-Smart-Homes-using-ML/README.md

 Database: SQLite (can be scaled to PostgreSQL)

 💡 Inputs
-Temperature
+Temperature,
-Humidity
+Humidity,
-Day of the week
+Day of the week,
-Time of day
+Time of day,
-Monthly energy target (kWh)
+Monthly energy target (kWh),
 Optional appliance usage details

 🎯 Objective